Title: The Godfather

 The Final Grade

-Page Turner: This book should be a definite read for anyone who loves a good crime/gangster story.
+Page Turner: The Godfather is a definite read for anyone who loves a good crime/gangster story.